 “In 2013,” the Treasury designation reads, “Nu’aymi ordered the transfer of nearly $600,000 to al Qaeda via al Qaeda’s representative in Syria, Abu Khalid al Suri, and intended to transfer nearly $50,000 more.”

-Below: Abu Khalid al Suri posted a statement criticizing ISIS on his Twitter feed.
-Al Suri confirms his longstanding ties to al Qaeda's most senior leaders in the statement.
+Below: Abu Khalid al Suri has published a statement criticizing the ISIS.
+The statement was posted on Twitter.
+Al Suri confirms his longstanding ties to al Qaeda’s most senior leaders in the statement.
 Click the statement to enlarge.